about me

 model behavior …

-i am a computational social scientist & doctoral candidate at the university of missouri, where i study the structure of human connections.
+i am a computational social scientist, interested in studying the structure of human connections.

-originally trained in biology & psychology at william & mary, i gained an appreciation for the complexities of both biological & social systems. as a life sciences fellow, i now integrate insights from anthropology into my theoretical background to build agent-based models that simulate how we cooperate, collaborate, & evolve.
+originally trained in biology & psychology (bs) at william & mary, & later anthropology (ma & phd) at mizzou, i gained an appreciation for the complexities of both biological & social systems. i now integrate insights from anthropology into my theoretical background to build agent-based models that simulate how we cooperate, collaborate, & evolve.

 my work translates abstract social dynamics into applied, computational models through rigorous coding. i specialize in creating network simulations to produce synthetic datasets that quantify how social capital, norms, & collective behaviors emerge in real-world environments.